hanmpark/philosophers/README.md

 You will learn how to manipulate threads.
 You will learn about mutexes, semaphores and shared memory.

+### Dining Philosophers Problem
+**The Dining Philosophers** problem is a classic synchronization problem in computer science that illustrates challenges in resource allocation and concurrency.
+It involves a group of philosophers sitting around a table, with each philosopher alternating between eating, sleeping and thinking.
+There is a chopstick placed between each pair of adjacent philosophers.
+The problem arises when each philosopher needs two chopsticks to eat, but there are only as many chopsticks as there are philosophers.

+The challenge is to devise a solution that allows each philosopher to eat without causing a **deadlock**.
+Different synchronization techniques like **mutexes** or **semaphores** can be used to manage access to the chopsticks and ensure that only one philosopher can pick up both chopsticks at the same time, while others wait their turn.

 ### Short introduction to threads
 > A thread is a separate sequence of execution within a program.
 It allows for **multitasking** and **concurrent execution** of tasks by dividing a program into smaller units.
 Threads share the **same memory space and resources**, but have their own program counters and stacks.
 They are used to improve performance, responsiveness, and resource utilization in concurrent programming.